Quickstart

 To master the slash commands that facilitate permission navigation, consult the slash commands tutorial and the associated examples.

-Key takeaway: claude --doctor is your diagnostic command - run it after every settings.json modification.
+Key takeaway: claude --version is your diagnostic command - run it after every settings.json modification.

 Your ideal configuration depends on your context.
 Here are the typical profiles and associated settings: